 - 1.6.1 For the purposes of e-Invoice, the following persons are currently exempted from issuing e-Invoice (including issuance of self-billed e-Invoice):

 - (a) Ruler and Ruling Chief 1

-- (b) Former Ruler and Ruling Chief 2
+- (b) Former Ruler and Ruling Chief

 - (c) Consort of a Ruler of a State having the title of Raja Perempuan, Sultanah, Tengku Ampuan, Raja Permaisuri, Tengku Permaisuri or Permaisuri

 - (d) Consort of a Former Ruler of a State previously having the title of Raja Perempuan, Sultanah, Tengku Ampuan, Raja Permaisuri, Tengku Permaisuri or Permaisuri

 - (e) Government

 - (f) State government and state authority

 - (g) Government authority

 - (h) Local authority

 - (i) Statutory authority and statutory body

 - (j) Facilities provided by the above government, authority or body (e.g., hospital, clinic, multipurpose hall, etc.)

 - (k) Consular offices and diplomatic officers, consular officers and consular employees

+- (I) Individual who is not conducting business

-1 As defined in Section 76 of the Income Tax Act 1967
+&lt;sup>1 As defined in Section 76 of the Income Tax Act 1967

-2 As defined in Section 76 of the Income Tax Act 1967 (excluding a former Governor or Yang di-Pertua Negara of a State)
+&lt;sup>2 As defined in Section 76 of the Income Tax Act 1967 (excluding a former Governor or Yang di-Pertua Negara of a State)

 - 1.6.2 Hence, the above-mentioned persons are not required to issue an e-Invoice (including self-billed e-Invoice).
-For tax purposes, the receipts / bills / invoices issued by the above-mentioned purposes would be used as proof of expense. - 1.6.3 For clarity, Suppliers who provide goods or services to the persons listed in Section 1.6.1 above are required to issue e-Invoice, in accordance with the implementation timeline in Section 1.5. - 1.6.4 However, in relation to transactions with persons in Section 1.6.1 (a), (b),(c), (d) and (k) above, Suppliers are allowed to replace the Buyer's details with the information stated in Table 3.3 of the e-Invoice Specific Guideline. - 1.6.5 The exemption in Section 1.6.1 will only be applicable to said persons.
-Any entities (e.g., companies, limited liability partnership, etc.) owned by the above-mentioned persons would still be required to implement e-Invoice, in accordance with the e-Invoice implementation timeline in Section 1.5. - 1.6.6 Notwithstanding the exemption, the above-mentioned persons are welcomed to implement e-Invoice, supporting the Government's digital initiative. - 1.6.7 The IRBM acknowledged there are various challenges in issuing e-Invoices for certain types of income or expense.
-To ease the adoption of e-Invoice, an e-Invoice (including self-billed e-Invoice) is not required for the following types of income or expense: - (a) Employment income - (b) Pension - (c) Alimony - (d) Distribution of dividend in specific circumstances (Refer to Section 11 of e-Invoice Specific Guideline for more details)
+For tax purposes, the receipts issued by the above-mentioned persons would be used as proof of expense. - 1.6.3 For clarity, Suppliers who provide goods or services to the persons listed in Section 1.6.1 above are required to issue e-Invoice, in accordance with the implementation timeline in Section 1.5. - 1.6.4 However, in relation to transactions with persons in Section 1.6.1 (a), (b),(c), (d) and (k) above, Suppliers are allowed to replace the Buyer's details with the information stated in Table 3.3 of the e-Invoice Specific Guideline. - 1.6.5 In relation to transactions with persons in Section 1.6.1 (e), (f), (g), (h), (i) and (j) above, Suppliers are allowed to input Buyer's TIN field with the general TIN assigned in Appendix 1 of the e-Invoice Specific Guideline. - 1.6.6 The exemption in Section 1.6.1 will only be applicable to said persons.
+Any entities (e.g., companies, limited liability partnership, etc.) owned by the above-mentioned persons would still be required to implement e-Invoice, in accordance with the e-Invoice implementation timeline in Section 1.5. - 1.6.7 Notwithstanding the exemption, the above-mentioned persons are welcomed to implement e-Invoice, supporting the Government's digital initiative.

+- 1.6.8 The IRBM acknowledged there are various challenges in issuing e-Invoices for certain types of income or expense.
+To ease the adoption of e-Invoice, an e-Invoice (including self-billed e-Invoice) is not required for the following types of income or expense:

+- (a) Employment income

+- (b) Pension

+- (c) Alimony

+- (d) Distribution of dividend in specific circumstances (Refer to Section 11 of e-Invoice Specific Guideline for more details)

 - (e) Zakat

-- (f) Scholarship

-- 1.6.8 The exemptions mentioned in Section 1.6.1 and 1.6.7 will be reviewed and updated from time to time.
+- 1.6.9 The exemptions mentioned in Section 1.6.1 and 1.6.8 will be reviewed and updated from time to time.